NeuralRemaster: Phase-Preserving Diffusion for Structure-Aligned Generation: Introduction

 Recent advances in diffusion models have revolutionized image generation, achieving high-fidelity results for unconditional or text-conditioned synthesis.
 Yet many practical applications do not require generating a scene from scratch.
 Instead, they operate within an image-to-image setting where the spatial layout, such as object boundaries, geometry and scene structures, should remain fixed while the appearance is modified.
 Examples include neural rendering, stylization, and sim-to-real transfer for autonomous driving or robotics simulation.
 We refer to this broad class of problems as \textbf{structure-aligned generation}.

-Although these tasks are conceptually easier than generating an image from scratch, existing solutions are unnecessarily complex.
-Methods such as ControlNet \cite{zhang2023adding}, T2I-Adapter \cite{mou2024t2i}, and related variants attach auxiliary encoders, or adapter branches to inject structural input into the model.
+Although these tasks are conceptually easier than generating from scratch, existing solutions are unnecessarily complex.
+Methods such as ControlNet \cite{zhang2023adding}, T2I-Adapter \cite{mou2024t2i}, and related variants attach auxiliary branches to inject structural input into the model.
 While effective, this introduces additional parameters and computational cost, paradoxically making structure-aligned generation harder than it should be.

 We argue that this inefficiency stems not from the network architecture, but from the diffusion process itself.
 The forward diffusion process injects Gaussian noise, which destroys both the magnitude and phase components in the frequency domain.
 Classical signal processing \cite{oppenheim1981importance,ruderman1994statistics,wang2005translation}, however, tells us that phase encodes structure while magnitude encodes texture.
 Destroying the phase means destroying the very spatial coherence that structure-aligned generation depends on, forcing the model to reconstruct structure from scratch.